 “It’s a completely new venture and will be up and running very shortly,” says Brett.
 “We are diversifying away from the UK market.
 The UK will remain important to us though and we are in there for the long haul.
 We have one of the most efficient slicing lines in these islands.
 That’s vitally important.
 In the end, it’s all about the price of a packet of rashers.”

-Click here to learn more about Enterprise Ireland’s Diversification supports.
+Click here to learn more about Enterprise Ireland’s Innovation supports.